ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

      - `streamName`: The name of the stream (can be null).
      - `category`: The category of the stream (can be null).
      - `metadata`: The RTMP URL of the endpoint.
-	 - `timestamp`: The current server timestamp miliseconds as string.
+	 - `timestamp`: The current server timestamp milliseconds as a string.

 5. **`publishTimeoutError`**